Revisiting Personalized Federated Learning: Robustness Against Backdoor Attacks: Improving Backdoor Robustness with Simple-Tuning

 Based on the idea of locally training a linear classifier of FedRep, we propose \textit{Simple-Tuning} which only tunes the linear classifier of FL models of each client after the training process.
 Specifically, we first \textbf{reinitialize} the linear classifier and \textbf{retrain} it with the local training dataset of each client, while freezing the remaining parameters of each model.
 Compared with vanilla Fine-tuning, Simple-Tuning (ST) has made two improvements: \textbf{(1)} Compared with tuning the whole model in FT, we only tune the linear classifier after finishing the training process, which could efficiently reduce computation costs; \textbf{(2)} Rather than inheriting parameters of original models like FT, we choose to reinitialize and retrain local linear classifier on local datasets.

 We test our method on trained models from FedAvg and Ditto and show defense performances against BadNet and Blended attacks.
-For Simple-Tuning, we adopt default Kaiming Uniform normalization \cite{he2015delving} and use the constant learning rate as $0.005$.
+For Simple-Tuning, we adopt default Kaiming Uniform normalization~\cite{he2015delving} and use the constant learning rate as $0.005$.
 We only tune the linear classifier for $10$ epochs.
 The results containing ASR and C-Acc on ResNet-18 and ConvNet models are shown in Table~\ref{tabel_tuning_exp}.
 We compare the results of our method with the results of original FedAvg and Ditto models and models from only fine-tuning local linear classifiers without reinitialization.
 We denote the latter as FT-linear.
 As shown in Table~\ref{tabel_tuning_exp}, our method, Simple-Tuning, significantly improves robustness against backdoor attacks.
 Compared with original models, it efficiently reduces the ASR of two backdoor attacks by $56.6\%$ on average.
 It achieves better robustness on smaller model ConvNet, reducing ASR below $20\%$.
 Surprisingly, Simple-Tuning even improves the C-Acc of FL methods except for Ditto on ConvNet.
 These results demonstrate the great potential of Simple-Tuning.
 It is worth noting that FT-linear does not show any robustness like vanilla FT.
 It also verifies the importance of reinitialization in our method to backdoor robustness.
-This also suggests that directly fine-tuning FL backdoor models may not efficiently remove backdoor triggers.
+This suggests that directly fine-tuning FL backdoor models may not efficiently remove backdoor triggers.
+It also contrasts with findings of \cite{adi2018turning} which utilizes FT methods to purify watermark, specific backdoor trigger, in DNN models.
+However, they demonstrated that all three methods - vanilla FT, FT-linear, and FT-linear with randomized linear classifier - can effectively purify watermark triggers.
+We believe this is mainly because triggers of the watermark are set differently from the general backdoor triggers.
+In \cite{adi2018turning}, the authors set $\bm{y}_t$ of each watermarked sample to a randomly chosen label, rather than a fixed target label as in backdoor attacks.

 By only tuning the linear classifier, Simple-Tuning is easier to be combined with existing FL methods.
 It is also more convenient to deploy in real-world scenarios with significantly reduced computation costs.
 However, Simple-Tuning still couldn't completely eliminate security risks from backdoor attacks.
-We hope our simple extension could inspire future work to propose better defense mechanisms, such as using more advanced optimizers and designing better FT methods.
+We hope it could inspire future work to propose better defense mechanisms, such as using more advanced optimizers and designing better FT methods.